openstack/openstack-manuals/doc/user-guide/source/cli_swift_large_object_creation.rst

 Dynamic large objects
 ~~~~~~~~~~~~~~~~~~~~~

-You must segment objects that are larger than 5 GB before you can upload
+Before you can upload objects that are larger than 5 GB, you must segment
 them.
-You then upload the segment objects like you would any other
+You upload the segment objects like you do with any other object and
-object and create a dynamic large manifest object.
-The manifest object
+create a dynamic large manifest object.
+The manifest object tells Object
-tells Object Storage how to find the segment objects that comprise the
+Storage how to find the segment objects that comprise the large object.
+You
-large object.
-The segments remain individually addressable, but
-retrieving the manifest object streams all the segments concatenated.
-There is no limit to the number of segments that can be a part of a
+can still access each segment individually, but when you retrieve the manifest
+object, the API concatenates the segments.
+You can include any number of
-single large object.
+segments in a single large object.

 To ensure the download works correctly, you must upload all the object
-segments to the same container and ensure that each object name is
+segments to the same container and prefix each object name so that the
-prefixed in such a way that it sorts in the order in which it should be
-concatenated.
+segments sort in correct concatenation order.

 You also create and upload a manifest file.
-The manifest
+The manifest file is a zero-byte
-file is a zero-byte file with the extra ``X-Object-Manifest``
+file with the extra ``X-Object-Manifest`` ``CONTAINER/PREFIX`` header.
+The
-``CONTAINER/PREFIX`` header, where ``CONTAINER`` is the container
-the object segments are in and ``PREFIX`` is the common prefix for all
+``CONTAINER`` is the container the object segments are in and ``PREFIX`` is
-the segments.
-You must UTF-8-encode and then URL-encode the container
+the common prefix for all the segments.
+You must UTF-8-encode and then
-and common prefix in the ``X-Object-Manifest`` header.
+URL-encode the container and common prefix in the ``X-Object-Manifest`` header.

 It is best to upload all the segments first and then create or update
 the manifest.
 With this method, the full object is not available for